Chernihiv Oblast: Culture and tourist attractions

-The Chernihiv region was famous for its specific style of folk icon-painting.
+Chernihiv Oblast was famous for its specific style of folk icon-painting.
 Brightness and realistic depictions of the saints were typical for it, with red and hot yellow paints used.
 The icons were decorated by flowers in a manner reminiscent of Slavonic pre-Christian traditions.
-The icons from the Chernihiv region were spread outside its territory.
+The icons from Chernihiv Oblast were spread outside its territory.
 Many of them are preserved in the Museum of Ukrainian home icons of the Radomysl Castle.

 Nomenclature

-Most of Ukraine's oblasts are named after their capital cities, officially referred to as "oblast centers" (обласний центр, translit. oblasnyi tsentr).
-The name of each oblast is a relative adjective, formed by adding a feminine suffix to the name of respective centre city: Chernihiv is the centre of the Chernihivs’ka oblast’ (Chernihiv Oblast).
+Most of Ukraine's oblasts are named after their capital cities, officially referred to as "oblast centres" (обласний центр, translit. oblasnyi tsentr).
+The name of each oblast is a relative adjective, formed by adding a feminine suffix to the name of respective centre city: Chernihiv is the centre of the Chernihivs'ka oblast (Chernihiv Oblast).
 Most oblasts are also sometimes referred to in a feminine noun form, following the convention of traditional regional place names, ending with the suffix "-shchyna", as is the case with the Chernihiv Oblast, Chernihivshchyna.

+Honorary citizens

+People awarded the honorary citizenship of Chernihiv Oblast are, listed by date of award: